mujz/pg-search-sequelize/README.md

 - `options`
     - `tableName` - If provided, it override the `tableName` of the passed model
+    - `primaryKeyField` - If provided, it override the `primaryKeyField` of the passed model
     - `include` - An array of objects that define associated models' attributes to include in the materialized view's document.

         ```js